pietrodambrosio/GettingAndCleaningProject/CodeBook.md

 ### Tidy data set
 The tidy data is "run_analysis_output.txt" and contains :
-* The name of the subject who carried out the experiment ("subject").
+* The code of the subject who carried out the experiment ("subject").
 * The activity label ("activity")
 * The means of all variables (only mean and standard deviation) collected from the accelerometer and gyroscope 3-axial raw signal (numeric value)